 - Termite swarmers abandon their wings indoors and outside of your home.

 When are they most active?

-It is common to notice subterranean termites swarming most prevalently following a rainfall during the daytime.
+It is common to notice subterranean termites swarming most prevalently following rainfall during the daytime.
 Springtime seems to be the season in which they are most active.
-The invasive species of Formosan termites are active during late spring and summer months.
-The drywood termites peak and are most active during the nighttime, particularly near lighting.
+The invasive species of Formosan termites are active during the late spring and summer months.
+The dry wood termites peak and are most active during the nighttime, particularly near lighting.

 When should you call a professional?

-The best answer to this question is preferably before any extreme termite damage can be done.
+Preferably, the best answer to this question is to take action before any extreme termite damage can occur.
 Whether you are aware of a current termite infestation or you suspect one, you should call a professional.
-You are going to need a rights reserved company such as A.N.T.
+You are going to need a rights-reserved company such as A.N.T.
 Pest Control.
-Give them a call today to schedule a termite inspection.
+Give them a call today to schedule a termite inspection around New Lenox.